-Tis’ the season … for flu shots, hand foot in your mouth, and yellow boogers.
+Tis’ the season for flu shots and boogers.
 I wish I were kidding, but we all know what this time of year means for anyone who has a little kid in a classroom with a cajillion other little kids, and it’s not pretty.

 I’m sure you’re stocking up on all things over-the-counter, like tissues, hand sanitizer, and Tylenol, but if you’re looking for a few things al’ natural to help you avoid an optional inevitable, allow me.
 I only have a few kids (like five), but they are rarely ever sick.
 When that’s not the case, I’m prepared with an arsenal that could light up a circuit.
 Why?
 Because I don’t mess around … and neither should you.

 I respect a good cold (and the benefits of it), and I want to give my children the things that will support their body through it as quickly as possible, but you won’t find Tylenol in my house … or old prescriptions for antibiotics, pain or sleepy anything, and whatever else over-the-counter you’re “supposed” to have on hand for kids these days.
 Nope … you’ll only find the all natural things that have absolutely no medicinal benefit whatsoever in my medicine cabinet, and the things my 102-year-old grandma is insistent you must have on hand to survive a modern-day plague.

 - Silver Shield Gel and Liquid

 Silver compounds have been used for medicinal purposes for centuries and research shows it’s pretty awesome at fighting a wide-range of bacteria, including those that are commonly resistant to other antibiotics.
 The microscopic silver nanoparticles we use today, do not disrupt the intestinal microflora and it’s relatively nontoxic, making it an absolute must-have for the “just in case.”